netxmace/hacktoberfest_21_CP/README.md

 3. On cloning the file will have a `answer folder`
 4. Add your answer to the  `answer folder`
 5. Answer `should` be saved in the format `answer_question no.extension_your github id.extension` (answer_01_ABC.cpp/c/python)
-6. Push only to the branch assigned to the respective question.
+6. Push only to the answer_branch.
 For pushing your code to your forked repo use _git local workflow_
 7. Use `git push origin branch_name` to push the code to your forked repo
 8. Send a pull request and you are done with your first contribution